archethic-foundation/libjs/README.md

     tx.setAddress(txAddress)
   ```
   #### originSignaturePayload()
-  Get the an Uint8Array payload to be signed with the origin private key
+  Get an Uint8Array payload to be signed with the origin private key of the device.

   ```js
   const archethic = require('archethic')